SPONSORSHIP

 REIMBURSEMENT

-written notice of cancellation postmarked before February 10, 2023, your
+cancellation postmarked before February 10, 2027, your fee will be

 SCHOLARSHIPS